 This website is the research and writing of Father Ian VanHeusen, a Catholic Priest of the Diocese of Raleigh, NC.
 Current assignments are ECU Newman and St. Peter’s in Greenville.
-The Mission of this website is to provide information that will help Christians to foster a life of deep intimacy with God, Father, Son, and Holy Spirit through Christian Meditation.
+Our mission is to provide content and events that motivate people to cultivate the interior life necessary to live as a disciple of Jesus Christ.
 This website follows the prayer tradition of the Catholic Church in communion with the Pope, the College of Bishops, and Body of Christ whom we desire to serve with fidelity and obedience.

 Discovering the Light of Mt.
 Tabor